Cococatty/ml-see/README.md

 - Batch Size: 8
 - Epoch Size: 6
 - Loss Function: CrossEntropyLoss

-### SimpleCNN
+- Training Duration:
-- Training Duration: 2250.66 seconds/37.5 minutes (average on 8 runs) on Dell, 240.53 seconds/4 minutes (average on 3 runs) on a borrowed MacBook Pro with M1 chip
+  - SimpleCNN: 2250.66 seconds/37.5 minutes (average on 8 runs) on Dell, 240.53 seconds/4 minutes (average on 3 runs) on a borrowed MacBook Pro with M1 chip
-- Training Accuracy: %

-### SimpleCNN_GrayScale
-  - SimpleCNN_GrayScale: 545,098
+  - SimpleCNN_GrayScale: 3125.87 seconds/52.08 minutes (average on 8 runs) on Dell, 316.65 seconds/5.28 minutes (average on 3 runs) on a borrowed MacBook Pro with M1 chip

 ## Performance Metrics
 ### SimpleCNN